 We reached a settlement in the litigation pending in the U.S. District Court for the District of Massachusetts entitled Analogic Corporation v.
 Flight Safety Technologies, Inc., et al, No. 06-11288 (JLT).
 Under the terms of the settlement, Analogic assigned to us its license rights in the SICM MANPADS Countermeasure technology, which is intended to defend against certain shoulder fired missiles aimed at aircraft, but retained certain related manufacturing rights or, alternatively, certain royalty rights which range from 10% to 5% of gross revenue from the sale of related products depending on the gross margin realized by us.
-We will issue 100,000 shares of common stock and pay \$100,000 in cash to Sanders Design International (SDI) and SDI's legal fees associated with the lawsuit.
-Upon completion of a successful live fire test, we will issue SDI another 250,000 shares of common stock and hire three SDI employees for one year terms in exchange for ownership of all intellectual property associated with the SICM and TIICMTM MANPADS countermeasure technologies.
+We have issued 100,000 shares of common stock and paid \$100,000 in cash to Sanders Design International (SDI) and SDI's legal fees associated with the lawsuit.
+Upon completion of a live fire test that met certain success criteria contained in the settlement agreement, we would have to issue SDI another 250,000 shares of common stock and hire three SDI employees for one year terms in exchange for ownership of all intellectual property associated with the SICM and TIICMTM MANPADS countermeasure technologies.
 SDI also would receive a royalty of 1% of gross revenue from sales of products based on these technologies.
+Results from the test indicate the success criteria was not met.
 There can be no assurance whether or when any funding would be available for such further development, or that we eventually will realize revenue from any such products.